sindney/GLSLCompiler/README.md

 # GLSLCompiler

-GLSLCompiler package for sublime text, using Opengl 3.3.
+GLSLCompiler package for sublime text.

 This package adds a .glsl file build-system.